Serap08/EventManager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-1. After downloading the project, install react-app module in your terminal by writing:
+1. After downloading the project, install the react-app module:

      npm install create-react-app

-2. Start the back end server by first going to project's api folder by writing cd api
+2. Start the back end server by first going to project's api folder: cd api

-   Run the following command to start back-end server:
+     then starting the back-end server:
      nodemon server
-     (You will get a message "Database connected" on the terminal)
+     (The message "Database connected" should display in your terminal)

-3. While the server is running, open a new terminal and write the following command to view the project in browser: npm start
+3. While the server is running, open a new terminal and run the following command to view the application running: npm start
      (Project will be running on http://localhost:3000)